FabricMC/fabric-docs/develop/class-tweakers/enum-extension.md

 <<< @/reference/latest/src/main/java/com/example/docs/enum_extension/ExampleModEnumExtension.java#enum-extension-added-constant-usage-example

-If you are only adding it with a mixin and it is not in the decompiled source, get it by calling `Enum#valueOf`:
+If you are only adding it with a mixin and it is not in the decompiled source, get it by calling `valueOf`:

 <<< @/reference/latest/src/main/java/com/example/docs/enum_extension/ExampleModEnumExtension.java#enum-extension-added-constant-no-ct-usage-example